15 Things to Pack When You Attend Louisiana Festivals in 2023

-When packing up to attend your favorite festival, make sure you have these essentials to guarantee that nothing interferes with your good times:
+When packing up to attend your favorite festival, make sure you have the following essentials to guarantee that nothing interferes with your good time:

-Get a good bag.
+- A good bag.
 Make sure you have the smallest possible bag for the items that you need.
-Choose a bag that’s lightweight, but supportive for your back.
-If you opt for a Camelback (a great option for hydration) or a rolling bag for back relief, make sure these options are allowed at your festival of choice.
+Choose a bag that’s lightweight but supportive for your back.
+If you opt for a backpack such as a Camelbak, which offers hands-free hydration, or a rolling bag for back relief, make sure these options are permitted at the festival you’re attending.

-Save money and stay hydrated by packing an empty water container.
-Most festivals do not allow outside water, but there may be a place to fill bottles once you get inside.
+- An empty water container.
+Some festivals do not allow outside water, but there may be a place to fill bottles once you get inside to keep yourself hydrated and save a little money.
 Just be sure to avoid glass containers.

-Make sure you’re covered with a hat or scarf (which can also be used for cooling down by coating in water and tying around your neck) and lots of sunscreen!
+- Sunscreen.
 Apply sunscreen before you leave your house, but bring more for reapplications.
 You may also want to consider a lip balm with SPF for extra protection.
-And don’t forget your sunglasses!

-You don’t want to bring your whole medicine cabinet, but at least make sure you have any prescription meds you may need as well as headache medication and something for upset stomach—just in case the festival food doesn’t agree with you!
+- Medication.
+You don’t want to bring your whole medicine cabinet, but at least make sure you have any prescription meds you may need as well as headache medication and something for upset stomach, just in case the festival food doesn’t agree with you.

-You or someone else will definitely need a portable phone charger at some point.
+- Portable phone charger.
 No room in your bag?
-Take a tip from 1999 and designate a meet-up spot for the end of the day just in case your phone dies, gets lost or cell signals are overloaded.
+Designate a meet-up spot for the end of the day just in case your phone dies, gets lost or cell signals are overloaded.

-If you know you will need them (or think there’s even the slightest chance you will!) pack sanitary supplies.
-And if you don’t need them, a girlfriend or fellow female festival goer might!
+- Menstrual products.
+If you know you will need them (or think there’s even the slightest chance you will), pack menstrual products.
+And if you don’t need them, a girlfriend or fellow female festival goer might.

 Always check ahead of time to see what is permitted at your festival of choice.
 Also, make sure you know where to find a medical tent or emergency personnel in case of anything from a headache to heatstroke.